17 Jun What is Juneteenth and How to Celebrate It

 A number of educational institutions will also be hosting events to commemorate Juneteenth this year.
 Organized by the University of Michigan, the Juneteenth Symposium is a weeklong series of events aimed at bringing U-M faculty, students, and community members into a shared space.
 The goal of the symposium is to unite people in educating themselves about the past while also actively working to create a more inclusive future.
 The event features various modes of presentation, including lectures that expound upon the history of racism, artistic reflections, and discussions regarding both policy change and personal experience.

-Throughout the month of June, EHN has been posting daily Instagram stories with links to help learn about and celebrate this important holiday.
-Click here for a comprehensive list of resources.
+Throughout the month of June, EHN has been posting daily Instagram stories with links to help learn about and celebrate this important holiday plus an additional comprehensive list of resources.

 Mackenzie McDonald earned her B.A. in Communication Studies from the University of San Diego.
 Her professional experience in journalism, marketing, and social media includes working for a women-led apparel company and writing for her local online newspaper.
 She is deeply passionate about the work Empower Her Network is doing and is thrilled to be a member of EHN’s Marketing Committee.